amplitude/Amplitude-JavaScript/README.md

 ### Backwards Compatibility ###

 Most people upgrading to v3.0.0 will continue logging events to a single Amplitude app.
 To make this transition as smooth as possible, we try to maintain backwards compatibility for most things.
+All of the existing event data, existing settings, and returning users (users who already have a deviceId and/or userId) will stay with the `default instance`.
 All of the *public* methods of `amplitude` should still work as expected, as they have all been mapped to their equivalent on the default instance.

 For example `amplitude.init('API_KEY')` should still work as it has been mapped to `amplitude.getInstance().init('API_KEY')`.